 State Income Taxes

 If you withhold federal taxes, you must withhold state taxes.
 Minnesota requires you to withhold for family members, students, and agricultural workers as well if they are employees.
-If you give wages in the forms of goods or services, then that counts as income for withholding.
+If you give wages in the form of goods or services, then that counts as income for withholding.
 Corporate officers are also subject to withholdings.

 There are exceptions for interstate carrier companies and interstate air companies.
 Nonresident entertainers are subject to a special tax that requires withholdings.
 There are also special considerations for royalties from mining companies, pensions, surety deposits, and construction contractors.
 Get the details in the Minnesota Income Tax Withholding and Tax Tables booklet.